torstenzander/simple-semantic-versioning-plugin/README.md

 ## Possible version declarations

 * x.x.x

-Current Version does not support SNAPSHOT or RELEASE version.
+* x.x.x-XX
+* x.x.x.XX

+After the Version only - or . are allowed